 Senator Richard Alloway II was elected to his first term in the Pennsylvania Senate in November 2008.
 After winning re-election in 2012, he is currently serving his second term representing the 33rd District, which includes all of Adams County and portions of Cumberland, Franklin and York Counties.

 A strong advocate for smaller state government, Senator Alloway has supported passage of fiscally responsible state budgets that did not raise taxes on local families or businesses.
 He also sponsored legislation aimed at eliminating the inheritance tax.

-Prior to his election to the Senate, Senator Alloway served as a magisterial district judge for five years.
+Prior to his election to the Senate, Senator Alloway served as a magisterial district judge for four years.
 Senator Alloway is a member of the National Rifle Association, Hamilton Township Ruritan, Franklin County Farm Bureau, Pleasant Hall Fire Company and Trinity Lutheran Church.
 He is a former member of the Franklin County Area Development Corporation and Downtown Chambersburg, Inc. He also served as President of the Greene Township and the Lurgan Township Lions Clubs.

 A Franklin County native, Senator Alloway is a 1986 graduate of Chambersburg Area Senior High School.
 He earned a Bachelor’s Degree in Government from Shippensburg University and graduated from Widener Law School in 2002.
 Senator Alloway and his wife Shannon are the proud owners of their three beloved dogs – Figgy, Sassy and Fritz.